PX4/PX4-Autopilot/nuttx/configs/README.txt

   information about the Sure DB-DP11215 board.

 configs/teensy
-  This is theport of NuttX to the PJRC Teensy++ 2.0 board.
+  This is the port of NuttX to the PJRC Teensy++ 2.0 board.
 This board is developed by http://pjrc.com/teensy/.
 The Teensy++ 2.0 is based on an Atmel AT90USB1286 MCU.